 Hazleton Distracted Driving Accident FAQs

+As the passenger of the vehicle, you also have the right to sue the at-fault driver for damages you have experienced as a result of their reckless behavior.
 Many passengers hesitate to sue a distracted driver because the driver is their friend or relative.
 What you should understand is that it is the insurance company, not the driver, who pays in a personal injury lawsuit.
 If you were seriously injured, you should not have to pay for someone else’s negligent and dangerous decisions.

-Is distracted driving a crime in Hazleton?
+Is Distracted Driving a Crime in Hazleton?

 Daniel’s Law states that a driver found guilty of causing serious bodily injury while texting will face a 2-year jail sentence, and a driver found guilty of causing fatal injuries while texting will face 5 years.